*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Medium roast is often referred to as American roast because it is generally preferred in the United States.
 This level of roasting gives the beans a slightly darker appearance.
 The beans exhibit less acidity and a sweeter, more balanced flavor.
 The caffeine level is slightly less than light roast but higher than the dark roast variety.

 Coffee beans are roasted to the beginning or middle of the second crack.
-The beans are roasted at temperatures between 435 to 445 degrees Farenheit.
+The beans are roasted at temperatures between 435 to 445 degrees Fahrenheit.
 As compared to medium roast, this roast has a darker, richer color, with some oil on the surface.

 When brewed, medium-dark roast produces coffee with a slight bittersweet aftertaste.